elShambler/beingMas_blog/content/post/Hyner-Humble-Race.md

 Probably a combination of both.
 But you can definitely see how the depth of the field is increasing as well.
-By that, I mean, the number of people clustered around the same times and how easy it is to jump ranks based on an increase in time.
+By that, I mean, the number of people clustered around the same times and how easy it is to jump ranks based on a faster finish time.

 In other words, the standard deviation.
 I left this part out, but the competition has certainly become tighter.